Nainital: Climate

 Nainital experiences a subtropical highland climate (Cwb) according to Köppen–Geiger climate classification system as the town's climate is influenced by the elevation.
 The town is a bit dry during winter and very wet during summer due to South Asian monsoon system.
 The lowest precipitation total occurs in November with total 7.9 mm, while the highest precipitation total occurs in July with total 725 mm.
-Like most places in temperate region, Nainital has relatively cool summer.
+Like most places in temperate region, Nainital has a relatively cool summer.
 The hottest month is July with temperature ranging from 16.4 C to 23.5 C, while the coldest month is January with temperature ranging from 1.7 C to 10.7 C. The highest temperature ever recorded in Nainital was 30 C recorded on 18 June 1972, while the lowest temperature was -5.6 C recorded on 17 January 1953.

 The winter season in Nainital commences by mid-November and lasts till mid-March.
 The temperature gradually declines from the month of November onwards and January is the coldest month.
 Frost and mist are common features in the months of December and January.
 Occasionally widespread rainfall also occurs due to western disturbance, with snow occurring on peaks higher than 2000m.
 The winter rainfall is sometimes associated with cyclonic activities.
 The temperature, however, shows an increasing trend by the end of February or the first half of March.
 By mid-March, there is a progressive rise in temperature, which indicates the onset of the summer season.
 While days get slightly warmer; the nights continue to be cool.
 There is a constant increase in temperature during May and early June when the highest temperature is recorded.
 The months of March and April are also associated with the occurrence of hailstorms, which brings a short spell of cold.

 The onset of the summer in the hills is relatively earlier than the plains and is also very lengthy and humid.
 The mean temperature in July and August goes down and humidity rises abruptly during this season.
 The monsoon usually begins by mid-May when the rain strikes and continue until mid-October.
 Nainital, due to its proximity to the outermost high ranges of the Himalaya, receives high annual rainfall.
 Generally, by mid-September, the monsoon gets weakened and rain occurs generally after long intervals.
 With the retreat of the monsoon, the winds blow in a reverse direction.
-The weather during the post-monsoon months is characterized by bright skies.
+The weather during the post-monsoon months is characterised by bright skies.
 It is in fact a transition between the rains and the winters and with reduced rainfall, the monthly temperature records a progressive decline till mid-January.